krasimir/blog-posts/2016/DebuggingWithNode/post.md

 ![Debugging in Node.js](./imgs/01_02.jpg)

-Now our program is paused in the very first one and the debugger expects our input.
-Notice that the debugger is listens on specific port.
-This means that we can control it remotely and that's what (I believe) node-inspector is using.
-We may use another tool that connects on port 5858 and send commands to the debugger.
+Now our program is paused at the very first line and the debugger expects our input.
+Notice that the debugger is listeninig on specific port.
+This means that we can control it remotely and that's what (I believe) [node-inspector](https://github.com/node-inspector/node-inspector) is using.

 ## Available commands